Xuan Dou Zhi Wang: Fantasy Fighter

 In September 2013, a spin-off of the game for mobile systems was announced.
 It departed from the gameplay of the PC version and plays instead as a 1-player beat'em up game.
 The spinoff, titled Tian Tian Xuan Dou (天天炫斗, Fighting Days) was released for iOS and Android and released in English language as Fantasy Fighter.
-The game featured redesigns of characters Yan, Claire, Brazel, Ell Blue, Kaoru Kuraki and Seal as playable characters, as well as original characters Catherine (凯瑟琳, Kǎisèlín), Constantine (康士坦丁, Kāngshì tǎn dīng) and Looli (洛漓, Luò lí) not present in the PC version.
-Guest characters from The King of Fighters series Kyo Kusanagi and Mai Shiranui were announced were subsequently added to the game in 2015.
+The game featured redesigns of characters Yan, Claire, Brazel, Ell Blue, Kaoru Kuraki and Seal, as well as original characters not present in the fighting game for PC: